avrefdev/midnight-discord/README.md

 2. drag the file into your theme folder. (there should be a button to open the theme folder in theme settings)
 3. (optional) customize the theme by editing the options in `midnight.theme.css`.

-### install through link

-add `https://avrefdev.github.io/midnight-discord/build/midnight.css` to your theme import links. you will need to copy the theme variables to your quickcss in order to customize the theme.

 ## discord server

 need help? want to give feedback? want to be notified about upcoming changes? join <https://discord.gg/nz87hXyvcy>